 All in the shape of hearts.

 All of them shining toward intimacy.
-A love beacon on repeat.
+Repeating a love beacon.
+Gently.
+Often.

-And here I’d been putting His intimacy in a Contemplation Only box.
+And here I’d been shrinking His intimacy in a Contemplation Only box.
 It may be a color, but not the only color.
 A light, but not the only light.
 Contemplation.
 And action.
 And whimsy.
 And waiting.
-He extends a familiar hand and meets us wherever we are.
+He meets us wherever we are.

-Intimacy means closeness or familiarity.
-If we take this into our intimacy with God, don’t we then experience closeness with Him sitting, standing, soaking, and swinging?
+By definition intimacy means closeness or familiarity.
+If we take this into our intimacy with God, don’t we then experience closeness with Him in sitting, standing, soaking, and swinging?
 In all seasons?
 Sunrises and sunsets?
 Every shade and hue?
 Every light on the color spectrum of life?

 This thought leads me down the wonder trail.
-If I was misinterpreting intimacy solely through prayer and mediation, where else have I neglected to see his invitational intimacy lights in marriage?
+If I was misinterpreting intimacy through the focused lens of contemplation, where else have I neglected to see His intimacy invitational lights in marriage?
 Church?
 Friendship?
-With myself?
+Myself?

 How is He offering closeness while I bake with our boys, communally worship, design a reading nook with my hubby, let myself get lost in creating wildflower prayers while I hover over my vintage typewriter and flower press?

-I love you through this creamy white bubble bath heart.
+I love you on through this creamy white bubble bath heart.

 This clay brown mud clump on the driveway.

 Splat.
-This raindrop on your windshield in the shape of … you guessed it: a heart.
+This raindrop on the windshield in the shape of … you guessed it: a heart.